zoebisch/namespaced-routes-lab-v-000/README.md

 already has tests, part of the job is to make sure the tests that already pass at the beginning still pass when you're done!

-1. Create a model that will store preferences for the app.
+1. Create a `Preference` model that will store preferences for the app.
 It will need to have fields for:
   1. Song sort order (e.g. `"asc"` or `"desc"`).
 This will be used to control the default sort order on the `/songs` page.
   2. Artist sort order.
 This will be used to control the default sort order on the `/artists` page.
-  3. Creating new songs enabled or disabled.
+  3. Allowing creation of new songs.
 Used to control the ability to add new songs to the system.
-  4. Creating new artists enabled or disabled.
+  4. Allowing creation of new artists.
 Used to control the ability to add new artists to the system. for artists and songs.
 2. Create a `PreferencesController`, routes, and views to manage the preferences.
 Do this under an `Admin` module to separate it from the standard user functionality.